missamii/GA-Mirror/w01/Homework/D04_HW.md

-1. Give an example of an `array`, and why you might choose to use one to store data (i.e., what characteristics of the data make it suitable for using this datatype?)?
+5. Give an example of an `array`, and why you might choose to use one to store data (i.e., what characteristics of the data make it suitable for using this datatype?)?

+    - An array is like a list.
+It can be made of text or numbers.
+I would use it to list names, places, items and so for.

-1. Give an example of an `object` (what your fundamentals prework may have called 'associative arrays').
+6. Give an example of an `object` (what your fundamentals prework may have called 'associative arrays').
 Under what circumstances would you choose to use one to store data instead of an array (what about the *nature* of the data makes an object a better choice)?

-1. Why would you choose to use a `while` loop instead of a `for` loop, or vice versa?
+7. Why would you choose to use a `while` loop instead of a `for` loop, or vice versa?
 (Think about what characteristics of the nature of your iteration make one more suitable than the other.)
 Read [I Don't Know JavaScript](https://github.com/getify/You-Dont-Know-JS/blob/master/up%20&%20going/ch1.md), Chapter 1 if you want a loop-y refresher.

-1. What's wrong with the `for` loop in the code below?
+8. What's wrong with the `for` loop in the code below?
 Fix it so the code runs properly:

   ```js
   var awesomePeople = ["Ethan", "Liza", "Emma", "Syed"]